smeehan12/2019-08-12-dmatlhc-tutorial/_episodes/02-dmbasics.md

 exercises: 0
 questions:
 - "What do we actually know about DM?"
--
+- "What are the main ways we investigate the particle nature of DM?"
 objectives:
 - "Understand where we at the LHC fit into the broader DM context."
-- "Get an introduction to the LHC-DMWG."
+- "Get an introduction to the LHC Dark Matter Working Group."
 keypoints:
-- "All we know about DM is that it interacts gravitionally ... therefore "matter"."
+- "All we know about DM is that it interacts gravitionally ... therefore 'matter'."
-- ""
+- "DM does not seem to interact with anything else, particularly light ... therefore 'dark'."
+- "DM is **not necessarily** a particle, but we work under this assumption much of time time."
 ---

 More than a quarter of the energy density of our Universe consists of Dark Matter (DM).